Elite Messieurs

 The Elite Messieurs (translated to English: Elite Men), also known as Cameroon Basketball League, is the premier basketball league for clubs in Cameroon.
-The league consisted out of 12 teams in the 2022 season.
-Currently, the most successful team in the league is FAP.
+The league consisted out of 8 teams in the 2022–23 season.

+Currently, the most successful team in the league is FAP, who have won four consecutive titles between 2020 and 2023.

-The champions of the Elite Messieurs qualify directly to the regular season of the Basketball Africa League (BAL).
+The champions of the Elite Messieurs qualify for the Road to BAL, the qualification tournaments of the Basketball Africa League (BAL).

+In the most recent format, eight teams participated in the regular season where they face each other tea one time.
+The top four teams advance to the Final Four, where they play in a round-robin to determine the final standings.

 Current teams

-The following were the 12 teams for the 2022 season:
+The following were the 8 teams for the 2025 season: